 What is unified communications?
 Whether we like it or not, the global digital landscape is rapidly becoming filled with advanced technologies that have fundamentally altered the way we interact and complete tasks, both personally and professionally.
 A cloud connection also often helps simplify processes for sharing information.
 According to Computerworld UK, more than 80% of organizations worldwide are forecast to switch to the cloud, colocation services, and hosting by 2025.

-Unfortunately, it’s now become difficult for even some of the most experienced IT teams to keep pace with all these technologies.
+Unfortunately, it’s now become difficult for even some most experienced IT teams to keep pace with all these technologies.
 That’s where Unified Communications come in.
 Let’s take a close look at what this phrase means and how the different components of Unified Communications work.

 How Does Unified Communications Work?